547,253 have added their name as evidence in court.

 – § 112, Constitution of Norway

 The message from the scientists is clear: We have already found more oil that we can afford to burn.
 But the Norwegian government is still opening up a new oil frontier in the Arctic.
-This is a clear violation of the Norwegian constitution and that is why we are taking the government to court.
+This is a clear violation of the Norwegian constitution and that is why we are taking the government to the supreme court.
 The defence is arguing that Norway is not responsible for emissions from oil they drill because it's being burned outside Norway.

 So.
 That’s the court case.
 Which side are you on?